 Regulations and Fees

-Although the costs surrounding a VA Loan are generally lower than other types of low down payment mortgages, they still carry a one-time funding fee.
+Although a VA Loan’s costs are generally lower than other types of low-down-payment mortgages, they still carry a one-time funding fee.
 In most cases, VA borrowers can roll this funding fee into their overall loan amount.
-The amount of this fee varies depending on the amount of the down payment and the type of veteran getting the loan.
-For example, a borrower in the armed forces getting a VA Loan for the first time, with zero down payment, would pay a higher fee than someone in the same situation who makes a 10 percent down payment.
-And, each time you take advantage of the loan, the fee will be slightly higher than the last time.
-Also known as a funding fee, this fee goes directly to the VA to ensure the program keeps running for future generations of military homebuyers.
-If you or your spouse have been injured while on duty and are classified as a disabled veteran, you could be eligible for a VA funding fee waiver.
+This fee varies depending on the amount of the down payment and the type of veteran getting the loan.
+In addition, each time you take advantage of the loan, the fee will be slightly higher than the time before.
+This fee goes directly to the VA to ensure the program keeps running for future generations of military homebuyers.
+If injured while on duty and classified as a disabled veteran, a borrower could be eligible for a VA funding fee waiver.

 Interest Rate Reduction Refinance Loan

-If you have an existing VA loan and are interested in obtaining a lower interest rate, you can refinance with an Interest Rate Reduction Refinance Loan (IRRRL), also referred to as the VA Streamline.
-With an IRRRL, you can also refinance an adjustable rate mortgage into a fixed rate mortgage.
-An Interest Rate Reduction Refinance Loan may be done with no appraisal³ and a FICO score of at least 580.
-An IRRRL must be a VA to VA refinance loan, meaning you cannot refinance a property that was purchased using a non-VA loan.
+Homeowners with an existing VA loan interested in obtaining a lower interest rate can refinance with an Interest Rate Reduction Refinance Loan (IRRRL), also referred to as the VA Streamline.
+With an IRRRL, homeowners can also refinance an adjustable-rate mortgage into a fixed-rate mortgage.
+An IRRRL may be done with no appraisal³ and a FICO score of at least 580.
+An IRRRL must be a VA-to-VA refinance loan, meaning the homeowner cannot refinance a property purchased using a non-VA loan.